How to protect your privacy online

 Proton VPN

-Modern VPN service providers give you the option to choose a server anywhere in the world.
-Thanks to this, you can pretend that you are currently in Poland, Lithuania, Estonia, or Canada.
-Another plus is the possibility to use services that are not available in our country (due to their geolocation blocking, like Netflix in the past, or now Disney+ and HboMax).
-Additionally, you can tunnel your connections through several VPN servers simultaneously (this makes analyzing your data and where you are even more difficult).
+Modern VPN service providers allow you to choose a server anywhere in the world.
+This way you can pretend to be in Lithuania, Estonia or Canada.
+Another advantage is that you can also use services that are not available in our country (due to their geolocation blocking, such as Netflix in the past, and now Disney+ and HBO Max).
+In addition, you can tunnel your connections through multiple VPN servers at the same time, which makes it even more difficult to analyze your data and where you are.

 TOR